 Apple cider vinegar is known for its healing properties.
 Therefore, be sure to have a teaspoon of apple cider vinegar mixed with a glass of water every day on an empty stomach.

 Hemorrhoids can be very annoying if not addressed within time.
 One stitch in time saves nine, so be alert about your body and consult your doctor if you experience any symptoms.

 Following a healthy lifestyle and diet in your busy schedule will help you enjoy a healthy life and avoid contact with any disease.

 Thrombosed hemorrhoids can be very painful.
 It may hurt walking, sitting, or going to the bathroom if you have one.

 - Itching around your anus.

 - Bleeding when you have a bowel movement

 - Swelling or a lump around your anus

-If you have a fever along with pain and swelling, you may have an area of infection called abscess.
+If you have a fever and pain and swelling, you may have an area of infection called an abscess.